Esjusa / Serjan, Spain 1960s/1970s

 The contents of the kept changing over time.
 In general you could expect to find around 20 tiny low quality ciclists (roughly at scale 1/72), all the same colour, and some extras, which might be spectators, motorbikes...
 The figurines were uncut inside the envelopes.
 Although the riders were all in the same colour in the same bag, generally different bags carried different colours, so you could have a nice multicolour peloton.
 The quality of the contents also varied with time.
 In the 1/72-ish scale there were found in three series.
 The ones which I will qualify as "of lower quality" featured riders in 4 positions on the bike.

-I was recently able to purchase some unopened Montaplex bags, which give you a good example of what you might find in them.
-Though there were "Vuelta a Espaņa" and "Tour de France" bags, th contents wre quite similar.
+Some time ago I was able to purchase some original unopened Montaplex bags.
+This gives a good example of what you might find in them.
+Though there were both "Vuelta a España" and "Tour de France" bags, the contents were similar.
 Almost all the riders were yellow (a couple of bags had blue riders), all the bags had spectators (mostly green), some of the bags featured a camera or a banner (occasionally both!), and all the bags featured one or two (!)
 Ford-T cars with no apparent relation with cycling.
 Most of the paper bags were in poor condition but I have saved the best unopened ones to trade.
 Email me if if you are interested.

 By the way, one of the videos I made for the Figueres exhibition features exclusively Montaplex riders (and spectators):